Charlie Husbands

 Charlie Husbands (born 2 May 2002) is a British high jumper.
 He was joint-winner of the 2025 UK Athletics Championships.

 Biography

 Husbands is a member of Bromsgrove and Redditch AC.
 He won the silver medal in the high jump at the Scottish Athletics National Indoor Championships in Glasgow in January 2022, setting a personal best of 1.99 metres.

-In February 2025, he placed third at the British Indoor Athletics Championships in Birmingham, with a best jump of 2.11 metres to finish behind Otis Poole and Kirmani Jack.
+In February 2025, he placed third at the British Indoor Athletics Championships in Birmingham, with a best jump of 2.11 metres to finish behind Otis Poole and Kimani Jack.

 In 2025, Husbands became the British high jump champion, after being joint-winner of the 2025 UK Athletics Championships in Birmingham on 2 August 2025, alongside Divine Duruaku, with both athletes clearing 2.14 metres and agreeing to share the title.

+Husbands jumped a personal best 2.21 metres in Loughborough in January 2026.
+He equalled his personal best with 2.21 metres in Hustopeče in February 2026.
+Competing at the 2026 British Indoor Athletics Championships in Birmingham that month, he placed fourth overall with a jump of 2.15 metres.
+In May, he won the high jump in the National Athletics League opener in Derby, with a jump of 2.21 metres, ahead of Duruaku and Joel Clarke-Khan.
+On 20 June, Husbands jumped 2.21 metres to place third behind Clarke-Khan and Kimani Jack at the 2026 British Championships in Birmingham.
+On 5 July, Husbands won the England Athletics Championships on count back with 2.14 metres.